dashingsoft/pyarmor/docs/questions.rst

 The key is that the capsule used to obfuscate scripts must be same as the capsule used to generate licenses.

-If obfuscate scripts by command `pyarmor obfuscate`, :ref:`Global Capsule` is used implicitly.
-If obfuscate scripts by command `pyarmor build`, the project capsule is used.

-When generating new licenses for obfuscated scripts, if run command `pyarmor licenses` in project path, the project capsule is used implicitly, otherwise :ref:`Global Capsule`.

 The :ref:`Global Capsule` will be changed if the trial license file of
 |PyArmor| is replaced with normal one, or it's deleted occasionally
 (which will be generated implicitly as running command `pyarmor